oorbeng/oorbeng.github.io/src/pages/about.md

 My name is Wilfred.

-I use Obsidian, I'm interested in programming and machine learning with Python, and I enjoy listening to podcasts.
 I'm currently studying Medicine in school.
+When I'm not learning about the human body you'll find me getting lost on the internet, writing programs, reading books or essays, listening to podcast episodes, bingeing YouTube  or sleeping.

 <div>
   <figure>